Schools

 The Test & Fix Water for Kids Program consists of several steps.
 We have tools and assistance for schools and school districts for each step.

-If your school is not affiliated with or managed by a public school district and your school is a public school, public charter school or facility school, you will need to enroll using this form and complete the rest of the steps in the process.
+If your school is not affiliated with or your building is not managed by a public school district and your school is a public school, public charter school or facility school that did not sample during the 2022-2023 school year, please enroll above and complete the rest of the steps in the process.

 We can work with you on all of these steps.
 Please email waterforkids@state.co.us or call our technical assistance hotline at: 719-733-7468.
 Assistance is available in multiple languages.